tarwn/lessthandot-hugo/blogs/content/posts/2009-02-20-sql-friday-the-best-sql-server-links-of-12.md

 **[Understanding backups and log-related Trace Flags in SQL Server 2000/2005 and 2008][1]**

-Kimberly Tripp is giving a play by play from 2000 to 2005/2008 to discuss the differences and what&#8217;s changed and why those changes were significant.
+Kimberly Tripp is giving a play by play from 2000 to 2005/2008 to discuss the differences and what's changed and why those changes were significant.
 The biggest changes were between 2000 and 2005.

 **[Business Rule Enforcement][2]**